-The HOME homeownership value limits for the HOME units is 95% of the median purchase price for the area based on Federal Housing Administration (FHA) single family mortgage program data.
+The HOME homeownership value limits for the HOME units are 95% of the median purchase price for the area based on Federal Housing Administration (FHA) single family mortgage program data.

-ADMINISTRATION: The City is permitted to use 10% of its annual HOME allocation and 10% of HOME program income for administrative and planning costs.
+ADMINISTRATION: The City is permitted to use 10% of its annual HOME allocation and program income for administrative and planning costs.